 If you grew up going to church, the phrase “Good Samaritan” might ring a bell.
 In the Bible, Jesus tells his disciples the story of a man who was robbed and left for dead on the side of the road.
 A priest and Levite passed by the man and failed to help.
 A Samaritan, however, provided aid to the man.
-Jesus instructs the disciples to act like the Good Samaritan – to provide aid to others even if you will not get a reward from doing so.
+Jesus instructs the disciples to act like the Good Samaritan – to provide aid to others even if you will not get a reward for doing so.

 There are Good Samaritan laws that are put in place throughout the country – they essentially protect medical personnel and anyone who attempts to provide aid from being sued.
 Each state has different terms for these laws.
 But does the Good Samaritan Effect hold up in psychology?

 What Is the Good Samaritan Effect (In Psychology?)